-Base price for Fire Red, Jet Black, Neon Pink, and Neon Volt.
-Additional $2 for all other colors.
+$3.99 base price for Brilliant Blue, Fire Red, Jet Black, Neon Pink, and Neon Volt.
+Additional $2, $4, or $6 for other colors (select color to see price).

 ***Always check your warranty before you dye your lacrosse head.
 Some lacrosse head manufacturers are OK with it, while others state it voids the warranty.